turner18/missile/README.md

 README

-Purpose and goal: The point of this is to allow users that have an Amazon Echo and a Thunder Turret to link the two so that they can give commands to Alexa and she will make the turret move.
+Purpose and goal: The point of this is to allow users that have an Amazon Echo and a Thunder Turret to link the two so that they can give commands to Alexa and she will make the turret move, turn the light on and off, and shoot.

-Problems: While I was working with the turrets, the one in particular I had couldn't fire with the code and I didn't have enough time to test it with another turret.

 How to install: The following instructions are for people who understand how to login to Putty have downloaded Sublime, have an Echo, and have a Thunder Turret.